 - Majid, Asifa, Tessa van Leeuwen, and Mark Dingemanse.
 2008.
 Synaesthesia: a cross-cultural pilot (first version).
 In Field Manual Volume 11, 37-41.
 Nijmegen: MPI for Psycholinguistics.

-It is no news that humans say man is an animal, especially not this Darwin Year.
-But wouldn’t it be rather more interesting if another member of the animal kingdom would weigh in on the matter?
+It is no news that people are animals, especially not this Darwin Year.
+But normally that something we say of ourselves.
+Wouldn’t it be rather more interesting if another member of the animal kingdom would weigh in on the matter?

 It happens in Kawu, where I am right now for fieldwork (hence the silence on this blog).
 The call of the ìsakpòlò (Common Bulbul, Pycnonotus barbatus), singing in the early morning, perfectly resembles the tonal contour of the following Siwu phrase: